 The UE configures the Local DNS Server as the DNS server for the PDU Session.
 The UE sends the following DNS Queries to the indicated Local DNS Server.

+If EASDF was used as the DNS server for the PDU Session, the SMF may invoke Neasdf_DNSContext_Delete service to remove the DNS context in the EASDF.

 NOTE 1: The UE does not need to know that the new DNS server is “local”.